Antoine-Jean-Marie Thévenard: Career

 Thévenard was born to Antoine Thévenard, a senior officer in the merchant navy, and Jeanne Moinet.
 He began sailing as a lieutenant in 1747 on merchantmen captained by his father, and went on to sail for the Compagnie des Indes.

 Aged 12 he embarked on a Compagnie des Indes ship and fought in several battles.
-He became a lieutenant in 1754 and destroyed the English establishments on the Newfoundland coast and took part in the pirate François Thurot's expedition to Ireland (1759).
-He earned the rank of Capitaine de vaisseau in the Compagnie des Indes in 1764, and earned his first command of an East Indianer in 1768.
+He became a lieutenant in 1754 and destroyed the English establishments on the Newfoundland coast and took part in François Thurot's expedition to Ireland in 1759.
+He earned the rank of Capitaine de vaisseau in the French Indies Company in 1764, and earned his first command of an East Indiaman in 1768.

 Thévenard enlisted in the French Royal Navy in 1770, where his rank in the Compagnie des Indes earned him the rank of Commander.
 He was appointed Knight of the Order of Saint Louis and rose to captain in 1773, commanded the Lorient fleet from 1779, was promoted to Brigadeer of the naval armies in 1784, and eventually to Chef d'escadre in 1783.

 In May 1791, Thévenard replaced Fleurieu as ministre de la Marine under Louis XVI, but resigned in September 1791, fallen out of favour because of his political opinions against the French Revolution.

 Promoted Vice-amiral in 1793, he commanded the fleets at Brest, then Toulon, then Rochefort, and became Préfet maritime of Lorient then Toulon in 1801, where he remained until 1815.

 In October 1799, Thévenard presided at the court-martial of Rear-Admiral Perrée, to examine the events of the action of 18 June 1799, in which he had lost his ships.
 He similarly presided at the court-martial following the capture of the Guillaume Tell in 1800, and the enquiry on the conduct of Rear-Admiral Dumanoir le Pelley at the Battle of Trafalgar.
 In 1809, he investigated the capitulation of Flessingen.

 On 5 February 1810 he was made a comte d'Empire and member of the Sénat conservateur.
 In this capacity, he voted for the dismissal of Napoléon in 1814, which earned him an appointment to the Chambre des Pairs by Louis XVIII after the Bourbon Restoration in 1814.
 On 27 December 1814, he was promoted Commandeur in the Order of Saint-Louis.

 Thévenard died on 9 February 1815 and was interred in the Panthéon in Paris.